To-Kar/studyconnect/docs/Assignment_7_Mock Testing.md

 There is a new dependency (testcontainers) and because of this its required to run `npm install` initially.
 The methods needed for communication with the database are in the file `backend/src/lib/databaseService.ts` while the corresponding tests are located at `backend/src/__tests__/databaseService.test.ts`

+The methods needed are in /lib/databaseService.ts:
+- Creating a new user -> createUser
+- Finding a user by ID -> findUserById
+- Finding a user by email -> findUserbyEmail
+- Updating user information -> updateUser
+- Deleting a user -> deleteUser
+- Querying users by role -> queryUserByRole
+- Querying users by team membership -> findGroupMembersByGroupId

 ## Exercise 7.4: REST API Controller

 Implemented the REST API layer acting as the entry point for HTTP requests, following the 3-tier architecture (Controller ↔ Service ↔ DataStore) requirements.